arnavthareja/chess/README.md

 # Chess
-A Java chess game
+A chess game in Java
-Final Project for CSE 143